 Both offer a selection of other accessories such as carry cases and a car organiser for Toniebox and a display protector and card pouch for Yoto Player.

-Toniebox vs Yoto Player: the final verdict
+Yoto vs Toniebox: the final verdict

 Ah, the big question!
-The answer to this, as you may have guessed, relies entirely on you and your child.
-We're big fans of both the Toniebox and Yoto Player and for different reasons.
+The answer, as you may have guessed, relies entirely on you and your child.
+While both the Toniebox and Yoto Player have their fans, some of the Mother&Baby team are divided.

 Emily Gilbert is the Features & Reviews Editor for Mother&Baby and has written for the website and previously the magazine for six years.
 Specialising in product reviews, Emily is the first to know about all the exciting new releases in the parenting industry.